-- The liver is making blood cells
+- The liver is making blood cells.

-- the kidneys are excreting urine and the
+- The kidneys are excreting urine.

-- brain is controlling movement.
+- The brain is controlling movement.

-- its tiny hands and feet are perfect, even down to the fingernails and fingerprints.
+- Its tiny hands and feet are perfect, even down to the fingernails and fingerprints.

-- It can swallow
+- It can swallow.

-- its stomach is producing the acid needed to break down food
+- Its stomach is producing the acid needed to break down food.

-- its eyes are perfectly formed but the lids are shut tight at this stage
+- Its eyes are perfectly formed but the lids are shut tight at this stage.

-- can respond to touch.
+- It can respond to touch.

-- baby has started to grow hair.
+- The baby has started to grow hair.